 Author, Director, Actress, Puppeteer within the Company La Boîte à sel

-Trained in the first class of the Academy of the Theatre of L’union – CDN de Limoges, Céline Garnavault benefits from a multidisciplinary and international theatrical education: Silviu Purcarete, Mladen Materic, Carlotta Ikeda, Gao Xingjian, Émilie Valantin, Jean Sclavis, Jos Houben, Nikolaus Wolcz, Catherine Germain, Eugène Durif, Catherine Beau, Robert Cantarella, Christian Rist, Linda Wise, Gelu Colceag, Koffi Koko, which allows her to discover puppetry, of which she immediately falls in love.
+Trained in the first class of the Académie du Théâtre de L’union – CDN de Limoges, Céline Garnavault benefits from a multidisciplinary and international theatrical education: Silviu Purcarete, Mladen Materic, Carlotta Ikeda, Gao Xingjian, Émilie Valantin, Jean Sclavis, Jos Houben, Nikolaus Wolcz, Catherine Germain, Eugène Durif, Catherine Beau, Robert Cantarella, Christian Rist, Linda Wise, Gelu Colceag, Koffi Koko, which allows her to discover puppetry, of which she immediately falls in love.

 She also multiplies experiences as an actress, assistant director, author, or puppeteer-singer notably with the Nobel Prize in Literature Gao Xingjian, Silviu Purcarete, David Gauchard, Frédéric Maragnani, Hala Ghosn, Émilie Valantin, and Dinaïg Stall.

-Initially an author of texts for her company, Céline also writes songs that allow her to be selected in 2006 for "Rencontres d’Astaffort".
+Initially an author of texts for her company, Céline also writes songs that allow her to be selected in 2006 for the "Rencontres d’Astaffort".
 In 2010 she is published by Sangam editions for "Les petites reines de Bordeaux", a book of short stories, illustrated by Yann Hamonic.
-From 2003 to 2014 she joins Hala Ghosn and the collective of author-interpreters of La Poursuite to co-write and perform "Beyrouth Adrénaline," "Apprivoiser La Panthère" and "Les Primitifs".
+From 2003 to 2014 she joins Hala Ghosn and the collective of author-interpreters of La Poursuite to co-write and perform "Beyrouth Adrénaline," "Apprivoiser La Panthère" and "Les Primitifs."
 Two of these plays are published by Hayes & Lansman.

-It is by adapting for the stage two illustrated youth novels "l’Horizon Bleu" by Dorothée Piatek and Yann Hamonic and "Ita-Rose" by Rolande Causse and Gilles Rapaport, that Céline Garnavault asserts her passion for the plastic transposition of narratives.
+It is by adapting two illustrated youth novels for the stage "l’Horizon Bleu" by Dorothée Piatek and Yann Hamonic and "Ita-Rose" by Rolande Causse and Gilles Rapaport that Céline Garnavault asserts her passion for the plastic transposition of narratives.

-In 2012, she places plastic and musical explorations at the center of her process by imagining "Play", a non-verbal performance in which the play of materials (tape and ribbons) and live music create a scenography close to installation.
+In 2012, she places plastic and musical explorations at the center of her process by imagining "Play", a non-verbal show in which the play of materials (tape and ribbons) and live music create a scenography close to installation.

 She continues this research in 2015, with "Les fusées", an immersive form for which she combines material work and new magic in a 360° space.
 It is during this atypical project that she meets sound creator Thomas Sillard, who becomes her creative partner.